MSI Afterburner: How To Download And Use

 3. Install MSI Afterburner – This step is relatively straightforward, with the usual license agreement and installation destination.
 You will also be given the option to install RivaTuner Statistics Server, and it’s highly recommended that you do so.
 RTSS is a great tool that will help you monitor performance while you’re overclocking.
 After you click ”Install”, the wizard will complete the process, and you can run MSI Afterburner.

 Before we explore the possible uses of MSI Afterburner, let’s briefly look at MSI Kombustor.
-This is MSI’s stress test tool that is pretty decent and allows you to run stress tests at various presets (such as 1080p, 1440p, etc.).
-It’s also great for showing you the details of the test while you’re running it, and can save a log file for you to review later.
-It’s a pretty reliable benchmarking tool overall.
+This is MSI’s stress test tool that is fairly decent and allows you to run stress tests at various presets (such as 1080p, 1440p, etc.).
+It’s also fantastic for showing you the details of the test while you’re running it, and can save a log file for you to review later.
+It’s a rather reliable benchmarking tool overall.

 Although it used to be available directly from MSI’s website, you can now find it at this link.
-Like MSI Afterburner, it’s pretty easy to download and use; just be sure to download the latest version to access the best testing.
+Like MSI Afterburner, it’s relatively straightforward to download and use; just be sure to download the latest version to access the ideal testing.

 How To Use MSI Afterburner